brownman/SPSE/ci/README.md

 Q: how to configure a new C.I server ?
 - ?

-- how to add a runner  ?
+Q: how to add a runner  ?
 - [setting a new runner instance](https://github.com/brownman/CI_MACHINE)